 - Fixed an issue to report the correct number of scatter gather lists to the OS from the firmware. - Added Windows system event logging for failures during the Windows driver initialization besides firmware panic conditions. - Fixed an issue where references to the controller name displayed inconsistently across all the tools. - Fixed an issue where lower IOPS performance was seen in HBA 1000 products compared with Series 8 products.
 This was partially caused by the driver hard coding the QD to 32 for the SAS targets.
 With this change, the driver sets the QD per target based on the controller firmware's settings. - Added SAS Dual Port Device support.
 Fixed an issue with SAS device exposure issue. - Added support for issuing soft resets.

 2.2.3.2 Linux/VMware/XenServer Driver Fixes

-2.2.3.2.1 Fixes and Enhancements for Fixes and Enhancements for Linux and XenServer Build 53005 and VMware Driver Build 53004
+2.2.3.2.1 Fixes and Enhancements for Linux, XenServer, and VMware Driver Build 54013